 Grouse: The daily aggregate bag limit for grouse: blue (dusky), spruce (Franklin), and ruffed is 5.
 Turkey: The regional aggregate bag limit for turkey is two.
-Only one turkey may be taken in the spring and only one turkey may be taken in the fall.
+Only one turkey may be taken in the spring and only one turkey may be taken in the fall

-- ▶ In 2007 and 2008, eighty radio collars were put on cow elk around Skookumchuck, Wasa, Kimberley, Cranbrook and Bull River.The Ministry of Environment asks that hunters avoid killing elk with a radio collar.
-This will maximize the data collected from these animals.
-However, if you do kill a collared elk, please return the collar to the Ministry of Environment office in Cranbrook, so that it can be used for future research.
-Through this project we will gather information on elk migratory behaviour and assess the response of elk to early season cow/calf hunts. - ▶ No Shooting Areas: see firearms restrictions as outlined in the No Hunting or Shooting Areas section and region's maps on pages 51-56. - ▶ Hunters are allowed to take one moose and one elk.
+- ▶ In 2007 and 2008, eighty radio collars were put on cow elk around Skookumchuck, Wasa, Kimberley, Cranbrook and Bull River.
+If you kill a collared elk, please return the collar to the Ministry of Environment office in Cranbrook, so that the data can be downloaded and the collar can be used for future research.
+Through this project we have been gathering information on elk migratory behaviour and assessing the response of elk to early season antlerless elk - ▶ No Shooting Areas: see firearms restrictions as outlined in the No Hunting or Shooting Areas section and region's maps on pages 51-56. - ▶ Hunters are allowed to take one moose and one elk.